 or 74.6% more damage from the Hatred Aura.

 This gets really nutty, however, when we start adding increased aura effectiveness from gear, the passive tree, and Vengeful Commander cluster jewel notables.
 With 100% increased aura effectiveness to Hatred (which is on the low side of what we can accomplish) the calculation becomes:

 (1 + (0.25 * (1.5 * 2)) * (1 + (0.18 * (1.5 * 2)) = 1.75 * 1.54 = 2.695

 If you're unfamiliar with how Totems work in Path of Exile, the Wiki page is a good place to start.

-The important bits to know: totems inherit all of your damage stats but not your defensive stats.
-They have their own HP pool and resistances.
+TLDR: totems inherit all of your offensive stats but have their own HP pool and resistances.